If quasars form from primordial black holes: The quasar luminosity function

 \subsection{Radio galaxies}

 In hindsight, early results on radio galaxies (Ekers \etal 1981), two-thirds of the sources being double, the merger, Cen A, and VLBI jets pointed to the presence of black holes and the importance of accretion.
 The variety of radio galaxies called at the same early time for unification (Readhead 2015), whereby diverse properties could be related to the perspective of the observer relative to the axis of the galaxy.
-In their review Urry \& Padovani (1995) asked ten questions to be answered to carry unification further, of which we note five that still seem outstanding and demanding. \begin{itemize} \item Is there evidence for obscured quasars in all radio galaxies? \item How do jets form and propagate? \item The physical cause of the radio loud - radio quiet distinction? \item Where are the narrow-line (Type 2) radio-quiet quasars? \item What are the fundamental parameters governing the central engine, and is it powered by a black hole? \end{itemize}

 Radio galaxies have a similar LF, but scaled down in maximum radio power by 6.35 dex (Pracy \etal 2016).
 Applying a bolometric correction of 4.5 dex (Marconi \etal 2004 and Panessa \etal 2007), we find correspondence to PBH nuclei of $\sim$10$^{6.5}$, overlapping in nuclear mass with QSOs, and implying a qualitative difference in their accretion state.
 At L46 the QSO LF is dlog n / dlog L = --4.7 = --dn/n t/dt, since log~L = 2~log~c +log~m --log~t, and so dn/n t/dt = 4.7.
 Continuity requires that dn/dt is constant; so, lifetime in state x $\propto$~n$_x$ where x = quasar, Seyfert, or radio galaxy, if they are all connected by the same galaxy interaction rate.
 If QSO and radio galaxy are different stages of the same phenomenon, the lifetime as radio galaxy is $\sim$10 times that as quasar, according to the LFs.

-We have not fully answered any of the questions noted earlier.
-But the notion of a pause between accretion episodes, should be added to the unification premise of observer perspective.
+The notion of a pause between accretion episodes, should be added to the unification premise of observer perspective.
 Lifetimes of different phases and what can be learned from jets are reviewed by Garofolo \etal 2018).
 Duty cycles of radio galaxies are discussed by Shabala \etal (2020).